 If it is too hard to try and explain what went wrong sometimes providing an example of a rewritten paragraph from the student’s paper is enough to give feedback.
 The student compares your writing with their own to see what needs to be done.

 Students need to know what you want.
 This means that clear communication about expectations saves time on providing feedback.
 Providing rubrics is one way of lessen a teacher’s workload.
 Students see the expectations for the grade they want and target those expectations accordingly.
 The rubric also helps the teacher to be more consistent in marking papers and providing feedback.

 Peer-evaluation is another tool for saving time.
 Students are more likely to think about what they are doing when hearing it from peers.
 In addition, students can find some of the smaller problems, such as grammar, so that the teacher can focus on shaping the ideas of the paper.
 Depending on the maturity of the students, it is better to let them look at it before you invest any energy in providing feedback.

 What’s Your Purpose

-Many teachers will mark papers and try to catch everything every singly time.
-This means that they are looking at the flow of the paragraph, the connection of the main ideas, will also catching typos and grammatical mistakes.
+Many teachers will mark papers and try to catch everything every single time.
+This means that they are looking at the flow of the paragraph, the connection of the main ideas, will also catch typos and grammatical mistakes.
 This approach is often overwhelming and extremely time-consuming.
 In addition, it is discouraging to students who receive papers that are covered in red.

 Personally, I believe it is best to focus on macro issues such as paragraph organization and overall consistency first before focusing on grammatical issues.
 If the ideas are going in the right direction it is easy to spot grammar issues.
 In addition, if the students know English well, most grammar issues are irritating rather than completely crippling in understanding the thrust of the paper.
 However, perfect grammar without a thesis is a hopeless paper.